HerveAbdi/data4PCCAR/README.md

 # data4PCCAR

-An `R`-package containing a collection of data sets to accompagny:
+An `R`-package containing a collection of data sets to accompagny and complement:
 Abdi, H., & Beaton, D. (to appear, 2019).
 *Principal Component and Correspondence Analyses Using R*.
 New York: Springer Verlag.